grwilson/appliance-build/README.md

 ### Step 2.
 Create and populate the ansible role directory

-The new variant that you're planning to create may need some additional customized roles.
+The new variant that was created may need some additional customized roles.
 To do so you will need to create the role[s] that the variant needs to execute.
 These roles are located in the "live-build/misc/ansible-roles" directory and follow the ansible role directory structure (i.e. tasks, handlers, files, etc.)

 Create a new directory or directories for the role[s] you will need for your variant.
-In this example, we will create "appliance-build.dcenter" to match the name of our variant that we plan to create:
+In this example, we will create "appliance-build.dcenter" to match the name of our variant:

     $ mkdir -p live-build/misc/ansible-roles/appliance-build.dcenter/tasks